Gunther-Schulz/coding-prompts/CLIPPY_CONCISE.md

     *   **3.4.3.
 Self-Correct if Necessary:**
         *   Triggered by: Violations, incorrect application, redundancy, leftovers, new errors/regressions from edit, missed mandatory steps, or tool reporting "no changes made" when changes were intended and absent.
         *   Action: STOP.
 State flaw.
             *   If "no changes made" inappropriately: Re-read file, compare to intent.
 If change IS present, tool was accurate, proceed.
 If change IS NOT present: Hypothesize cause.
 Attempt granular edit strategy (break into smaller pieces, re-attempt 3.1-3.5 for first piece).
-If granular attempts also fail (max 2 "no changes" for one piece, or 3 total for original modification), state failure and trigger `Procedure: Request Manual Edit`.
+If the 3rd attempt for the original modification (or any piece thereof) still results in "no changes made" when changes are expected, state failure and trigger `Procedure: Request Manual Edit`.
             *   For other flaws: Revise plan for correction/cleanup.
-            *   If tool failure persists or cleanup is complex (e.g., >3 attempts for same planned change fail, or single edit causes gross unintended modifications not cleanly fixable): Current edit is **blocked**.
+            *   If a tool failure persists (e.g., if the 3rd attempt for the same planned change fails), or if cleanup is complex (e.g., a single edit causes gross unintended modifications not cleanly fixable): Current edit is **blocked**.
 Trigger `Procedure: Request Manual Edit`.

 *   **3.5.
 Generate Post-Action Verification Summary:** After successful 3.4.
     ```markdown